ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

 # Employee Qualification And Training

-This chapter establishes the standard requirements and method for documenting employee training in Company procedures and policies, and to implement and document employee job requirements, qualifications and training programs at Medical Data Networks.
+This chapter establishes the standard requirements and method for documenting employee training in Company procedures and policies, and to implement and document employee job requirements, qualifications and training programs at MDN.

 These rules apply to all operators of T1Pal and/or related infrastructure services.